-Our Midlands Branch used to meet regularly from 7 – 9 pm at Cofton Hackett Village Hall, Barnt Green Road, Birmingham, B45 8BN.
-We hope to meet there again in the near future, once restrictions have lifted.
-It is an excellent venue with easy access to many motorways.
+Our Midlands Branch meet regularly from 7 – 9 pm at Cofton Hackett Village Hall, Barnt Green Road, Birmingham, B45 8BN.
+It is an excellent venue with easy access to many motorways

-The first Midlands Branch Rally was in 1968.
+Our first Midlands Branch Rally was in 1968.
 The Crown Hotel remained the venue for 1970, and the Birmingham Rally, on Saturday 11 April 1970 was at the Oliver Bird Hall, Church Hill Road, Solihull, about 4-5 miles from the Birmingham City Centre, with lunch being arranged at a local hostelry.
 There would be an exhibition of silks and fabric issues.
-Sadly this was poorly attended.
-They had also had to change the date because of changes to the FA Cup Final (so had North West Branch); it was now 2 May.
-They were going to try a buffet at the Rally, 15/- a person and it would be arranged by a firm of caterers.
+Sadly this was not very well attended, maybe because we had been forced to change the date because of alterations to the FA Cup Final so it was now 2 May.
+We were going to try a buffet at the Rally, 15/- a person and it would be arranged by a firm of caterers.
 I have the menu!
-As a postcript to this the date of 2nd May was then the same as chosen by the North West Branch, so the North West agreed to switch to the 9th.
+As a postcript to this the date of 2nd May was then found to be the same as the North West Branch, who had also moved their date because of the Cup Final, but they agreed to switch to the 9th.

 Midlands Branch Minutiae

-You might like to know that this is one of the Branches that have issued their own cards.
+You might like to know that we are one of the Branches that have issued our own cards.
 One of these sets is standard sized, and follows the familiar theme of showing “Branch Personalities”.
 There are twelve in the set and it was issued at the Branch Rally on the 29th of March 1987.
 Some sets can be found with a hand stamp to that effect but other sets were presumably left in stock and were not stamped.